I Tried Elvive's Dream Lengths Wonder Water & It's The Next Olaplex

 The phrase 'makes hair feel like silk' is overused in the beauty industry but it hits the nail on the head here.
 As I rinsed out Wonder Water, I could instantly tell that my hair felt a lot softer – so much so that I skipped my conditioner.
 I noticed the best results when I dried my hair.
 I gave my lengths a quick rough-dry with a hairdryer and I was surprised by how healthy my hair appeared.
 As you can see in the 'after' photo (before any styling) my hair looks longer, smoother and shinier compared to the picture of my hair without Wonder Water (I used a 50p-size amount of my usual conditioner here).
 For transparency, I spritzed a little heat protector spray (a must) through my hair in both shots and combed my fingers through after rough-drying, but you can really see a difference.

 While it didn't quite sort the broken hairs at the top, a quick straighten and a once-over with hair creme works wonders.
+(I like Hershesons Almost Everything Cream, £10, and Undone By George Northwood Moisturising Cream, £15.)
 The most impressive thing?
 It usually takes me 15-20 minutes to straighten my hair but since using this, it now takes just five minutes.
 It works so well to detangle that straighteners literally glide through my hair and the finish is like glass.

 Advertisement